Doubly Regularized Entropic Wasserstein Barycenters: Introduction

 where $C\in \RR$ does not depend on $\mu$.
-The self-EOT term effectively ``debiases'' the barycenter: this is shown for Gaussians in~\cite{janati2020debiased}, and for general smooth measures in Section~\ref{sec:approximation}.
-However, little else is known about this barycenter (regarding uniqueness, stability or regularity).
-This formulation is not covered by Def.~\ref{def:debiaised-barycenter}. \item \emph{Schr\"odinger} barycenters\footnote{These were called \emph{Sinkhorn barycenters} in~\cite{bigot2019penalization}; here we propose a name that conveys the choice of reference measure in the formulation. }.
-In most works (e.g.~\cite{cuturi2014fast,cuturi2018semidual,bigot2019penalization}), inner-regularized barycenters are in fact considered with Lebesgue as a reference measure in~\eqref{eq:EOT} instead of $\mu\otimes \nu$.
+We will use the notation $\mu_{\lambda,\mathrm{div}}^*$ for this barycenter.
+The self-EOT term indeed reduces the bias of the barycenter: this is shown for Gaussian distributions in~\cite{janati2020debiased}, and for general smooth measures in Section~\ref{sec:approximation}.
+However, little else is known about this barycenter regarding uniqueness, stability or regularity.
+This formulation is not covered by Def.~\ref{def:debiaised-barycenter}. \item \textbf{Schr\"odinger barycenters\footnote{These were referred to as \emph{Sinkhorn barycenters} in~\cite{bigot2019penalization}; here we propose a name that conveys the choice of reference measure in the formulation. }.} In most works (e.g.~\cite{cuturi2014fast,cuturi2018semidual,bigot2019penalization}), inner-regularized barycenters are in fact considered with Lebesgue product measure $\d x\otimes \d x$ as a reference measure in~\eqref{eq:EOT}, in place of $\mu\otimes \nu$.
 As discussed in the previous paragraph, they correspond to $(\lambda,\lambda)$-barycenters.
-This regularization leads to a blurring bias. \item \emph{Outer-regularized} barycenters.
-These are the minimizers of $G_0+\tau H$, studied in~\cite{bigot2019data, carlier2021entropic}, which correspond to $(0,\tau)$-barycenters in Def.~\ref{def:debiaised-barycenter}.
-This barycenter has interesting regularity properties: for instance~\cite{carlier2021entropic} show bounds on the $L^\infty$ norm, moments and regularity of the barycenter (which are not known for the inner-regularized barycenters).
-This regularization induces a blurring bias as well. \end{enumerate} As can be seen, all the previously proposed OT-like barycenters -- except the Sinkhorn divergence barycenter -- appear to be $(\lambda,\tau)$-barycenters, with various formulations corresponding to different subsets of the $(\lambda,\tau)$ plane.
+This regularization leads to a blurring bias. \item \textbf{Outer-regularized barycenters.} These are the minimizers of $G_0+\tau H$, studied in~\cite{bigot2019data, carlier2021entropic}, which correspond to $(0,\tau)$-barycenters in Def.~\ref{def:debiaised-barycenter}.
+This barycenter has interesting regularity properties: for instance~\cite{carlier2021entropic} show bounds on the $L^\infty$ norm, moments and regularity of the barycenter, which are not known for the inner-regularized barycenters.
+This regularization induces a blurring bias as well. \end{enumerate} As illustrated by this list, all the previously proposed OT-like barycenters -- except the Sinkhorn divergence barycenter -- appear to be $(\lambda,\tau)$-barycenters, with various formulations corresponding to different subsets of the $(\lambda,\tau)$ plane.
 In our analysis, we will often restrict ourselves to $\lambda,\tau>0$ for convenience.